mahanneo/SkinChanger_Aw_V6_-Multscript/README.md

 1. Download only [`loader.lua`](https://raw.githubusercontent.com/ragnarokcs/rgnMultitool/main/loader.lua) and place it in Aimware's Lua scripts folder.
 2. In Aimware Lua permissions, allow internet connections and editing Lua files.
 3. Run `loader.lua`.
-4. Keep only one rgnMultitool loader/source active at a time.
+4. Keep only one MAHANMOI loader/source active at a time.

-Keep `loader.lua` as the only rgnMultitool script configured for autorun.
+Keep `loader.lua` as the only MAHANMOI script configured for autorun.
 The loader and full source use relative data filenames and contain no Windows username or PC-specific installation path.

 ## Update safety